 America is a great country, even with its flaws and its imperfections.

-My hope in the future of America comes from our history.
-Even a brief glance across the 240 years of our experience showcases our resilience as a nation.
-As uniquely bad as this election appears to be, and as low as the rhetoric has been, history shows that we’ve risen through worse.
+Our hope in the future of America comes from our history.
+Even a brief glance across the nearly 250 years of our experience showcases our resilience as a nation.
+As uniquely rough as this election appears to be, and as low as the rhetoric has been, history shows that we’ve risen through worse.

 We have seen times when hatred led to the division of our union, and other times when our cities were set afire by racial injustice.
 There have been election years when candidates were assassinated prior to election day, and years when they were killed not long after inauguration.